Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Representations in

+By Corollary~\ref{chainstochains} and Proposition \ref{prop:1}, we know that the image of $\phi$ is essentially contained in the boundary of some $\Xx_\C(p,np)$.
+Since $\Gamma$ is countable, we can find a $\Gamma$-invariant full measure subset of $\partial\HCn$ whose image in contained in $\partial\Xx_\C(p,np)$.
+In particular, this copy of $\Xx_\C(p,np)$ is $\Gamma$-invariant.
+This concludes the proof. \end{proof}

-\begin{proof}[Proof of Theorem \ref{prop:surface}]Under the hypothesis of Zariski-density, a measurable $\rho$-equivariant map $\phi:\mathbf S^1\to \Ii_p$ is given by Theorem \ref{Shilov}.
+\begin{proof}[Proof of Theorem \ref{thm:hyplat}]Under the hypothesis of Zariski-density, a measurable $\rho$-equivariant map $\phi: \partial\HCn\to \Ii_p$ is given by Theorem \ref{Shilov}.
 If $p\leq 2$, we know from Proposition \ref{prop:2} that the representation $\rho$ virtually splits as a product of geometrically dense maximal representations, and therefore is enough to understand the case in which $\rho$ is geometrically dense.
-In this case, the existence of a measurable $\rho$-equivariant map $\phi:\mathbf S^1\to \Ii_p$ is given by Corollary \ref{cor:bnd_map_small_rank}.
-So, the theorem is now a consequence of Theorem~\ref{thm:surface}. \end{proof}
+In this case, the existence of a measurable $\rho$-equivariant map $\phi\colon\partial\HCn\to \Ii_p$ is given by Corollary~\ref{cor:bnd_map_small_rank}. \end{proof} \begin{remark} Combining the results of this paper and those of \cite{KM} one can deduce that if $\Gamma<\SU(1,n)$ is cocompact, and $\rho:\Gamma\to \OC(p,\infty)$ is maximal then there is a totally geodesic subspace $\Yy\subset \Xx_\C(p,\infty)$ preserved by $\rho(\Gamma)$ which is isometric to $\Xx_\C(1,n)\times \Xx_\C(p_1,\infty)\times\ldots\times \Xx_\C(p_k,\infty)$ after a suitable rescaling of the metric of the various factors, where $p_i>2$.
+Furthermore the induced action on $\Xx_\C(p_i,\infty)$ is maximal and geometrically dense, but not Zariski-dense.
+If $\Gamma<\SU(1,n)$ is non-uniform, we can deduce from \cite{Poz} the same result where possibly $\Yy$ also has some finite dimensional factors of tube type.
+We conjecture that indeed $\Yy=\Xx_\C(1,n)$: the absence of factors of type $\Xx_\C(p_i,\infty)$ would be implied by a positive answer to Question \ref{qu:1.5}. \end{remark}